Demi (album): Composition

 Lovato described Demi as "good old American pop music", which was deeply influenced by her breakout single "Give Your Heart a Break" and she felt the "super catchy" lyrics as well as the beat of the song resonated with fans, which she wanted to further explore on the album.
 According to Lovato, her previous album Unbroken contained songs that she got sick of "a lot faster", so she wanted to "have songs that excited" her on Demi.
 Musical genres on the album range from pop rock to synthpop and bubblegum pop.
 Apart from "catchy songs" such as the mid-tempo track "Without the Love", "emotional songs" are also included on Demi.
-This is demonstrated on "Shouldn't Come Back" and "Warrior", which Lovato states are too personal to perform live, comparing them to a song from Unbroken entitled "For the Love of a Daughter".
+This is demonstrated on "Shouldn't Come Back" and "Warrior", which in 2013 Lovato called are too personal to perform live, comparing them to a song from Unbroken entitled "For the Love of a Daughter".

 Billboard states that "Warrior" has Lovato declaring herself "a phoenix that has risen from all-too-public ashes", with emotional lyrics such as: "I've got shame, I've got scars, that I will never show/I'm a survivor, in more ways than you'll know".
 Speaking of "Warrior", the singer stated: "That song was probably the hardest and easiest song to write on the album.
 I was writing about personal experiences, and it's the type of song where you can't fit all of it into one song".
 The theme of Americanism on the album is evident on the track "Made in the USA", a patriotic love song inspired by "American love stories" in the 1930s.
 The song incorporates pop, rock, and country.
 Stripped down piano ballads on Demi includes, "In Case", which contains lyrics about heartbreak and "Nightingale".
 The upbeat songs "Really Don't Care" and "Something That We're Not" are produced to suit Lovato's "overpowering pipes".

 In June 2013, Lovato stated: "My life has changed so much.
 I am vulnerable and honest in this record, the way I've always wanted to be.
 I was ready to come out of the darkness".
 She referred to the writing process for the album as "therapeutic", further stating: "It helped me get rid of my demons, I am a warrior now.
 I've been through so much in the past years, it was hard to find the courage to get out of it and write about it, I was afraid no one would understand my message.
 I spent so much time trying to figure out what the right thing to do was, that I got distracted along the way by fun and temptations and that's why I ended up in rehab at 18."